qfwc258/circuidipity/content/2015-07-25-raspberry-pi-usb-storage-v4.rst

 :date: 2015-07-25 18:25:00
 :slug: raspberry-pi-usb-storage-v4
-:tags: raspberry pi, debian, linux, luks, crypto, network
+:tags: raspberry pi, server, network, debian, linux

-`Raspberry Pi Home Server Hack #0 .: <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ I am exploring the use of my Pi as **24/7 uptime home server**.
+`Home Server Project #0 .: <http://www.circuidipity.com/raspberry-pi-home-server.html>`_ I am exploring the use of my Pi as **24/7 uptime home server**.
 Hard drives offer a more robust storage media than a Pi's default choice of microSD cards and that is what I decide to use.
 [1]_ I put my plan in motion using **Debian** and move ``rootfs`` from a microSD to a powered 1TB USB 3.5" hard drive with encrypted storage.

 Let's go!
 =========